fusion94/fusion94.org/_posts/2019-02-13-conservation-a-challenging-topic.md

 ---
 layout: post
-title: "Conservation - A Challenging Topic"
+title: Conservation - A Challenging Topic
 date: 2019-02-13 20:18:38
 comments: true
 published: true
-tags: conservation
+tags: [conservation]
 featured_image: /img/featured/montana-1.webp
-series: "Intro to Conservation"
 ---

 > "We need all citizens to care, we need all citizens to believe, we need all citizens to engage, and we need to again make it understood that to be concerned about conservation is an act of citizenship."